 Update: These offers for the Gold Delta SkyMiles® Credit Card from American Express and the Platinum Delta SkyMiles® Credit Card from American Express have expired.
 Learn more about the current offers here.

-One other big aspect of the sign-up bonus that’s easily overlooked is the $50 statement credit with the Gold Delta SkyMiles Card, and the $100 statement credit with the Platinum Delta SkyMiles Card.
+One big aspect of the cards’welcome bonus that’s easily overlooked is the $50 statement credit with the Gold Delta SkyMiles Card, and the $100 statement credit with the Platinum Delta SkyMiles Card.
 These credits can be triggered as long as you make any Delta purchase within the first four months.

 The great thing about this offer is that it doesn’t matter how big of a purchase you make.
 If you book a Delta award ticket and pay just a few dollars in taxes and put it on the card, you’d get the full $50-100 statement credit, depending on which card you have.

-This statement credit should be factored in when valuing the overall sign-up bonuses.
+This statement credit should be factored in when valuing the overall welcome bonuses.
 For many this credit will be good as cash, while for others it will be an opportunity to buy a $50 Delta gift card to use at a later time, or otherwise to pay the taxes on an award ticket.
-A $50-100 statement credit is pretty substantial, so you can potentially make money on this part of the sign-up bonus.
+A $50-100 statement credit is pretty substantial, so you can potentially make money on this part of the welcome bonus.

 This is another reason to consider these cards.